-User Mode
+User Mode User Mode

-User Mode sets the menu system to either Normal or Advanced.
+Normal or Advanced.
 When set to Normal, only the basic menu options are shown.
-When set to Advanced (default setting), additional menu choices
+When set to Advanced (default setting), additional menu choices are available.

 To change the User Mode setting:

 - 1. Highlight User Mode on the Setup menu. - 2.
 Use the LEFT or RIGHT 4-WAY Cursor Control keys to change the User Mode setting.
 (Normal, Advanced, Default = Advanced)